GeorgeSiougles/AIProjectAssignment/README.md

 Each Branch is split into the different steps of the assessment

-### 03-AI Integration using OpenAI
+### 04-Containerization with Docker

-This branch contains the integration of a generative AI model
+This branch is responsible for the containerization of the application

 ## Endpoints